- Home to LMIC

 The first step in the employment projections process involves the development of industry projections.
 The future employment in individual industries is the primary determinant in projecting occupational demand, because each industry has a unique occupational structure.

 To begin the process of developing industrial projections, a "total employment" time series is constructed.
 The series is assembled at the four-digit North American Industry Classification System (NAICS) level, based on data collected from business establishments through the Quarterly Census of Employment and Wages (QCEW) program and supplemented with employment data from the Current Employment Statistics (CES) program.
-Data from the Current Population Survey (CPS), which is administered by the U.S. Census Bureau for the U.S. Bureau of Labor Statistics (BLS) is also utilized.
-The series contains traditional wage and salary employment as well as self-employed and unpaid family workers, farmers and farm laborers.
+Data from the Current Population Survey (CPS), which is administered by the U.S. Census Bureau for the BLS is also utilized.
+The series contains data on traditional wage and salary employment as well as self-employment and agricultural employment.
+Agricultural employment data from the QCEW program is supplemented with agricultural data from the U.S. Bureau of Economic Analysis.

 Estimates of non-covered employment (NCE) collected via a survey are utilized in creating historical staffing patterns for religious organizations, schools and other establishments that are presumed not to be covered by unemployment insurance.
 The Current Population Survey (CPS) is used to determine self-employed, agricultural employment, and private household employment.
 After edits and adjustments, the total employment time series serves as the input for the initial industry projections.

-In order to produce projections and promote consistency across 50 states, South Dakota utilizes the Long-Term Employment Projections System, a national standard which was developed by a consortium of states working in cooperation with the Employment and Training Administration of the U.S. Department of Labor.
+In order to produce projections and promote consistency across 50 states, South Dakota utilizes the Employment Projections System, a national standard which was developed by a consortium of states working in cooperation with the Employment and Training Administration of the U.S. Department of Labor.
 The system provides the capability to perform projections incorporating accepted statistical methods and techniques.
-Industry employment projections are developed through shift-share, time series, and regression model analysis.
+Industry employment projections are developed using a number of shift-share, time series and regression types of economic models.
 Once the initial industry projections are completed, results are reviewed and adjusted as necessary to reflect events that have recently occurred or are anticipated to occur during the projections period for which reliable and quantifiable data are available.

 Micro-Matrix: Staffing Patterns for Industries

-The main component in the construction of the micro-matrix is the Occupational Employment Statistics (OES) survey data.
-The OES survey, conducted by the Labor Market Information Center in cooperation with the BLS, is a semi-annual survey whose sample is based on establishments in the nonagricultural wage and salary sectors of the economy.
-Designed to provide current estimates of occupational employment for each industry, the OES sample is surveyed over a three-year rotating cycle.
-For example, out of a sample size of approximately 7,200 surveys, approximately 2,300 establishments received surveys in each year of the survey cycle, including years 2012, 2013 and 2014. .
+The main component in the construction of the micro-matrix is the Occupational Employment and Wage Statistics (OEWS) survey data.
+The OEWS survey, conducted by the Labor Market Information Center in cooperation with the BLS, is a semi-annual survey whose sample is based on establishments in the nonagricultural wage and salary sectors of the economy.
+Designed to provide current estimates of occupational employment for each industry, the OEWS sample is surveyed over a three-year rotating cycle.
+Approximately 6,500 establishments are contacted over the three-year cycle.
+For the 2020-2030 projections, OEWS data for fourth quarter 2017, all data for 2018 and 2019 and second quarter 2020 were used.
+For short-term (2022-2024) projections, OEWS data for fourth quarter 2018, all data for 2019 and 2020, and second quarter 2021 were used.

-Following a review and minor modifications, staffing pattern data collected from the most recently completed OES survey comprises the nonfarm wage and salary micro-matrix for the base year.
-Consistent with the "total employment" approach, additional data are used to supplement areas not covered by the OES survey.
+Following a review and minor modifications, staffing pattern data collected from the most recently completed OEWS survey comprises the nonfarm wage and salary micro-matrix for the base year.
+Consistent with the "total employment" approach, additional data are used to supplement areas not covered by the OEWS survey.

 National occupational staffing patterns or employment totals for agricultural workers, self-employed and unpaid family workers are added to the cross-industry wage and salary occupational employment totals.

-In addition to the employment projections generated using the process outlined above, occupational openings are also calculated.
+In addition to the employment projections generated using the process outlined above, occupational demand estimates are also calculated.

-Number of jobs due to growth represents the difference between the base employment in an occupation and the projection; if the projection for an occupation is negative, then openings due to growth are set to zero.
-This includes worker growth due to business expansion, as well as changes in staffing patterns for an industry.
-For example, several years ago hospitals began hiring a higher proportion of registered nurses and fewer LPNs to maximize the skills available in return for expenditures on personnel costs, to help meet recordkeeping requirements and to help ensure they were offering the highest level of healthcare possible.
+Number of openings created due to employment change represents the difference between the base employment in an occupation and the projection; if the projection for an occupation is negative, then openings due to change are set to zero.
+This includes employment level changes due to business expansion, as well as changes in staffing patterns for an industry.
+For example, several years ago hospitals began hiring a higher proportion of registered nurses and fewer LPNs to maximize the skills available in return for expenditures on personnel costs, to help meet record keeping requirements and to help ensure they were offering the highest level of healthcare possible.

-Total openings are the summation of openings due to growth and openings due to replacement.
-Annualized results are calculated by dividing by 11, the number of years in the projection period.
+Total openings are the summation of openings due to employment change, openings to replace individuals exiting the labor force entirely AND openings to replace workers permanently transferring from one occupation to another occupation.
+Annualized results are calculated by dividing by 10 for long-term projections or by two years for short-term projections, the number of years in the respective projection period.

-South Dakota industry and occupational employment projections rely heavily on national industry and occupational employment projections produced by the U.S. Department of Labor's Bureau of Labor Statistics (BLS).
-The BLS produces nationwide employment projections every other year.
-South Dakota projections are based on Bureau of Labor Statistics (BLS) national projections, which can be found at on the BLS website.
+South Dakota industry and occupational employment projections rely heavily on national industry and occupational employment projections produced by BLS.
+BLS produces nationwide employment projections every year.
+South Dakota projections are based on BLS national projections, which can be found on the BLS website.

 The results are then evaluated by labor market analysts for reasonableness and consistency between industries and occupations.
 Projections are carefully reviewed and adjusted as needed, factoring in anticipated or known labor market trends that could dramatically affect employment.